vmakhin/ERT_tasks/Assessment_Interpolation/README.md

 Another limitation of this approach is very limited extrapolation capabilities outside area covered by triangles.

-### Second approach I used was based on applying nearest analysis with nearest approximation
-with original kriging method with spherical variogram model.
+### Second approach I used was based on applying nearest analysis with original kriging method with spherical variogram model.

-I used publicly available Python tool PyKrige.
+I used publicly available Python tool **PyKrige.**

 This method involves coordinates of points with known values and whole set of values in these points to create interpolation object over whole rectangular area.